 The recoverable amounts of the above CGU have been assessed using a value-in-use model.
-Value in use is generally calculated as the net present value of the projected post-tax cash flows plus a terminal value of the cash generating unit to which the goodwill is allocated.
-Initially a post-tax discount rate is applied to calculate the net present value of the post-tax cash flows.
+Value in use is generally calculated as the net present value of the projected cash flows plus a terminal value of the cash generating unit to which the goodwill is allocated.